WorldEnterpriseGroup/silkcorp/Silk YACHT services.md

 * DECORATING is an essential part of creating a comfortable and aesthetically pleasing environment, whether it's a home, workplace, or public space.
 It allows for personalization and can enhance functionality and mood.

-* SOAP_MAKING is a practical and sustainable craft that has been used for centuries for personal hygiene and health.
+* SOAP-MAKING is a practical and sustainable craft that has been used for centuries for personal hygiene and health.
 It allows for creativity and can provide a source of income for individuals and communities, especially in developing countries.

 # Silk Cafe
 An accomodating food establishment that caters to both regular customers and guests for special events.
 This cafe is renowned for its delicious baked goods, premium coffee and tea,  that prioritize the use of high-quality ingredients.